 Contribution

-Contributions are currently only accepted for the extension core code only.
+Contributions are currently limited to the extension core code.
+UI code is not available for public contribution.

-- Fork this repo, then clone your fork to local
+- Fork this repository and clone your fork locally

 - Run